 How to Apply:

-- Click here and fill out the High School STUDENT ELECTION WORKER APPLICATION
+- Fill out the High School STUDENT ELECTION WORKER APPLICATION

 - Have your principal sign the School Principal Authorization portion.
 Also, take the proper steps to ensure that your absence from school on Election Day will be excused.

 - To be selected, you must attend the required election training class prior to election day.
-This training provides all the necessary information and knowledge to be a successful elections clerk.
+This training provides all the necessary information and knowledge to be a successful election clerk.